Postmates has launched in 1,000 new cities since December – TechCrunch

 Postmates is poised to follow Uber into the public markets.
 The company — which has raised more than $670 million in venture capital funding, including a $100 million pre-IPO financing in January that valued the business at $1.85 billion — filed confidentially for a U.S. IPO in February.

-The company makes completes 5 million deliveries per month and was reportedly expected to record $400 million in revenue in 2018 on food sales of $1.2 billion.
+The company completes 5 million deliveries per month and was reportedly expected to record $400 million in revenue in 2018 on food sales of $1.2 billion.
 Uber Eats, for its part, was expected to begin reaching 70 percent of the U.S. households by the end of 2018 and reportedly has plans in the works to use drones to deliver food by 2021.

 DoorDash, meanwhile, is a rocketship.
 The food delivery company is active in 3,300 cities and claims to be growing 325 percent year-over-year.
 The company recently closed a $400 million Series F financing at a $7.1 billion valuation.
 It’s likely to go public in the next year, too.